Google Search: Possible misuse of search results

 In 2007, a group of researchers observed a tendency for users to rely exclusively on Google Search for finding information, writing that "With the Google interface the user gets the impression that the search results imply a kind of totality.
 In fact, one only sees a small part of what one could see if one also integrates other research tools."

 In 2011, Google Search query results have been shown by Internet activist Eli Pariser to be tailored to users, effectively isolating users in what he defined as a filter bubble.
 Pariser holds algorithms used in search engines such as Google Search responsible for catering "a personal ecosystem of information".
 Although contrasting views have mitigated the potential threat of "informational dystopia" and questioned the scientific nature of Pariser's claims, filter bubbles have been mentioned to account for the surprising results of the U.S. presidential election in 2016 alongside fake news and echo chambers, suggesting that Facebook and Google have designed personalized online realities in which "we only see and hear what we like".

+In 2023, Cory Doctorow also observed that the declining quality of Google's search results had benefitted its advertising customers.

+Controversy over the Israeli–Palestinian conflict

+Paid advertising and information operations

+In January 2024, Israeli government-affiliated entities were found to have purchased Google Ads that appeared at the top of search results for queries such as "ICJ Israel case", linking users to Israeli government websites that characterized South Africa's genocide case before the International Court of Justice as "meaningless".

+An investigation by Wired, reported by NPR in August 2024, revealed that the Israeli government had been purchasing Google Search ads that appeared at the top of results for searches related to UNRWA, the United Nations relief agency for Palestinian refugees.
+The ads alleged that UNRWA served as a front organisation for Hamas and that it permitted the group's activities within its facilities.
+UNRWA Commissioner-General Philippe Lazzarini described the broader campaign as a "global disinformation campaign" aimed at discrediting and defunding the agency.
+Google stated that the ads did not violate its advertising policies, noting that its rules prohibit advertiser misrepresentation but do not generally prohibit misinformation unless it undermines electoral or democratic processes.

+An independent review commissioned by the United Nations subsequently found that Israel had not provided evidence to support its claim that a significant number of UNRWA employees were members of terrorist organisations.